krishenriksen/ThemeTwister/README.md

-# Themeswitcher
+# ThemeTwister
-Themeswitcher GUI for TwisterOS.
+ThemeTwister GUI for TwisterOS.

 ## Building, Testing, and Installation